PorchhayBE/GUI1-FALL2023/HW4_part1/README.md

 # Multiplication Table

-input range of multiplier and multiplicand
+input range of multiplier and multiplicand using validation from Jquery

 # gui1multiplicationtable